ombr/pousse/README.md

 ```

-Create a new mailer in app/mailer/pousse.rb
+Create a new mailer in app/mailer/pousse_mailer.rb
 ```
-class AlertMailer < Pousse::Mailer
+class PousseMailer < Pousse::Mailer
   def send_alert
     mail(
       to: 'everybody',